 Each of Shakespeare's characters is invited to encounter their own inner night.
 This operation could allow them to confront their own shadows.
 However, the journey requires moving through loneliness and suffering.
+The characters keep waiting at the threshold of the trial and repeatedly avoid to accept the invitation.
 Each of their words and gestures become jittery signals full of pretence and calculations, vain irony and vindications.

-Hamlet, or how clear seeing is arrested before the dark night of the soul.
+Hamlet, or how clear sight is arrested before the dark night of the soul.

 09 06 2019 19:30—20:50